t3dotgg/vsc-material-but-i-wont-sue-you/README.md

 What he has done is fraudulent and shameful.
 I have created this fork to maintain the original license and keep the project alive.

+I permit you to do whatever you want with this code as long as it follows the original license.
+I won't sue you for it.
+I promise.

 Sources:
 - [Attack post](https://dev.to/equinusocio/you-should-avoid-zed-editor-59n1) ([archive](https://archive.ph/PlljZ))
 - [Github Discussions attack on Zed](https://github.com/zed-industries/extensions/issues/1645) ([archive](https://archive.ph/5hZyK))